 “My father wasn’t able to send for my mother because marriage documents were burned during the looting,” he said.
 “The last time I saw her I was getting on the plane to America.
 She told me, ‘Be true to yourself.
 Always remember where you came from.’”
-And for the past five years, that is how Bibemi has assessed himself.
+And for the past five years, that is how Bibemi has lived.

 By the time he began his freshman year at Central High School, he could understand and speak the language.
 “But I didn’t want to speak because I felt like I wouldn’t pronounce the words correctly,” he said.
 “I was quiet that entire year.
 I wouldn’t say anything to anyone unless the person and I were alone.”